TemporAlyx/StreamStableDiffusion/README.md

 NOTE: in the webui-user.bat file, --api needs to be added to the commandline args in order for this repo to work correctly.

-Then download this repo and run streambot.py
+Then download this repo

-there may be some dependancies not installed by the webui, these can be obtained via pip, I plan on setting up a simple .bat/.sh file to make this easier in the future
+install dependancies for this repo using pip and the included requirements.txt (ideally setup a venv)

+and run streambot.py

 after running streambot.py once, it will create a config.json, where you can fill in your twitch api info for the bot, as well as the url for the webui, and the webui file location (the install location of the webui)